podlove/podlove-ui/packages/media-backend/README.md

 - Functional bindings to all necessary events
 - Composability for all audio actions
 - Helper functions to get relevant audio element properties
-- Written in vanilla es6 with only one dependency to [ramda](https://github.com/ramda/ramda)

 ## Installation